nubot-nudt/InsMOS/README.md

 ![pipepline_15](./docs/pipepline_15.jpg)

+**Overview of our network.** The network is composed of three main components:

-*Overview of our network.
-MotionNet mainly extracts motion features.
-Instance Detection Module extracts spatio-temporal features and detects instances.
-Upsample Fusion Module is applied to fuse the spatio-temporal and instance features, and predict point-wise moving confidence scores.*
+- MotionNet mainly extracts motion features.

+- Instance Detection Module extracts spatio-temporal features and detects instances.

+- Upsample Fusion Module is applied to fuse the spatio-temporal and instance features, and predict point-wise moving confidence scores.

 ## Data